zhejianglab/PrestoZL/README.md

 ## Usage
-### Fourier-domain acceleration
+### PrestoZL
-The Fourier-domain acceleration (accelsearch_cu.c) section serves as the entry point for the PrestoZL version of the Fourier-domain acceleration program.
+`accelsearch_cu.c` serves as the entry point for the PrestoZL version of the jerk search program.
 The command has been expanded from the Presto C to include a batchsize parameter, which controls the number of rstep loops calculated on the GPU in each iteration.
 This parameter doesn't need to be explicitly set, its default value is **batchsize=8**.
 The lower the batchsize is ,the less GPU memory will be used.
 Other usages remain consistent with the Presto C .
 Here's an example:
 ```
 accelsearch_cu -zmax 200 -wmax 500 -sigma 5.0 -numharm 16 -batchsize 2 tracking-M01_0047_DM9.15.fft
 ```

-To run PrestoZL-pipeline, we provide a script at bin/accelsearch_pipeline_cu.py, this is an example to run with batchsize=2, processes=8:
+### PrestoZL-pipeline
+To run PrestoZL-pipeline, you can run a script at `bin/accelsearch_pipeline_cu.py`, `--pool_size` refers to the number of process to run concurrently, `--directory` refers to the directory that stores the fft files, `--batchsize` is as the same meaning in PrestoZL.
+Here's an example:
 ```
 python accelsearch_pipeline_cu.py --pool_size 8 --directory ffts --zmax 20 --wmax 0 --sigma 3.0 --numharm 16 --batchsize 2
 ```

-The method of running other parts of Presto is the same with Presto C.

 ### De-dispersion
-You can use GPU-accelerated version de-dispersion command `prepsubband_cu` to replace `prepsubband`, other arguments are the same as those used in PRESTO C, and the results are also identical.
-Here's an example:
+To run GPU-accelerated version of de-dispersion, you can use the command `prepsubband_cu`, other arguments are the same as the `prepsubband` used in PRESTO C. Here's an example:
 ```
 prepsubband_cu -nobary -numout 262144 -nsub 3280 -lodm 59.4 -dmstep 0.1 -numdms 564 -downsamp 1 -mask test1_rfifind.mask -o ./psb/FRB121102_tracking-M01_0706_ds1_0 FRB121102_tracking-M01_0706_ds1_0.fits
 ```
+The method of running other parts of Presto is the same with Presto C.
 ## Acknowledgement
-The following individuals contributed to this project, (listed in alphabetical order): Chen Huaxi, Ke Yinan, Mao Kuang, Pan Qiuhong, Tang Zhaorong, Tang Xuefei, Wang Qi, Wang Pei
+The following individuals contributed to this project, (listed in alphabetical order): Chen Huaxi, Mao Kuang, Pan Qiuhong, Tang Zhaorong, Tang Xuefei, Wang Qi, Wang Pei

 If you have any question, be free to contact me:  maok@zhejianglab.com